 So why not keep the spirit of love alive and well and share some activities with your kids to help them express their love.
-These five fun activities may even give you a fresh perspective on the true meaning of this term which for adults if often fraught with so much baggage and yes, heartache.
+These Five Ways To Help Your Kids Express Love activities may even give you a fresh perspective on the true meaning of this term which for adults if often fraught with so much baggage and yes, heartache.

 1. Create caring coupons.
 Teach your kids that you don’t have to spend money to show someone you love them, suggests Jennifer Chung-parenting expert and co-founder of parenting community and online health record keeper, Kinsights.com.
 Create coupons for acts of service for other family members like, hair braiding, making Mom and Dad breakfast in bed, dog walking or shoveling snow.
 Be creative and decorate your coupons in pink red and white.